No products in the cart.

 Pincus Professional Education is a CA Accredited Provider, which is an approved jurisdiction in NJ and NY.
 See the New Jersey State CLE Board Regulations and Guidelines for further information or Section 6 of the New York State CLE Board Regulations and Guidelines.

-This program is approved for CLE in the states listed above.
+his program is approved for CLE in the states listed above only.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.

 Terms & Refund Policies